garrandall/popular-music-data/tracks/honky-cat-elton-john.md

 They said, get back, honky cat
 Better get back to the woods
 But I quit those days and my redneck ways
-And, ooh, oh, change is gonna do me good
+And, oh, oh, change is gonna do me good
-(Ooh, baby)
+(Oh, baby)
 They said, get back, honky cat
 Better get back to the woods
 Well, I quit those days and my redneck ways